KUNZIT/usdckiosk/README.md

 Key Features

-1.Instantly converts on-chain payments into physical actions (dispensing water).
+1. Instantly converts on-chain payments into physical actions (dispensing water).

-2. Direct communication between the Chrome Browser and Arduino Leonardo without backend servers (Client-side logic).
+2. Direct communication between the Chrome Browser and Arduino Leonardo.

 3. Real-time monitoring of the Base blockchain for incoming transactions.

-4. Mints an NFT receipt to the merchant containing the payer's data.
+4. Mints an NFT receipt to the merchant address containing the payer's data.
 This creates an on-chain ledger for cashback programs or "Random Rewards" without cluttering the user's wallet.

 5. React-based interface with QR code generation, payment timers, and fluid success animations.